-The Accounts have been prepared in accordance with the 2021/22 Code of Practice on Local Authority Accounting in the United Kingdom, issued by CIPFA, which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
+The Accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 (issued by CIPFA) which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.

-All employees become members on appointment with London Borough of Camden, or a scheduled or admitted body.
-The Fund's income is derived from contributions from employees and employers and income from investments.
+All employees automatically become members of the Fund on appointment with London Borough of Camden or a participating scheduled or admitted body.
+The Fund's income is derived from employees' and employers' contributions and income from investments.

-The Fund operates as a defined benefit scheme and provides retirement pensions and lump sum allowances, widows' and children's pensions and death gratuities.
+The London Borough of Camden Pension Fund operates as a defined benefit scheme and provides retirement pensions and lump sum allowances, widows' and children's pensions and death gratuities.